RamiE965/quickdraw/README.md

 # quickdraw
-A 2-player drawing game built with TypeScript
+A 2-player drawing game inspired by Google's Quick, Draw!